emmaremy/pumpkinator-boring/README.md

 ### How to run

 * Clone the repository
-* Create a virtual environment, apparently in Python 2.7 (I really thought I'd done this in 3...)
+* Create a virtual environment
-* Install requirements using `pip install -r requirements.txt`
+* Install requirements using `pip3 install -r requirements.txt`
 * `python pumpkin.py <image_path>`
 * Creates two files: a static version and an animated version